jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     TypeError: for_loop() takes 0 positional arguments but 1 was given

-* I will make the signature of the function to take input
+* I make the signature of the function to take input

   .. code-block:: python